Matrix Decomposition and Applications: Application: Appending or Deleting a Column

-such that $\widetilde{\bA} = \widetilde{\bQ}\widetilde{\bR}$.
+such that $\widetildebA = \widetilde{\bQ}\widetilde{\bR}$.

-\paragraph{Real world application} The method introduced above is useful for the efficient variable selection in the least squares problem via the QR decomposition.
-At each time we delete a column of the data matrix $\bA$, and apply an $F$-test to see if the variable is significant or not.
-If not, we will delete the variable and favor a simpler model \citep{lu2021rigorous}.
+\paragraph{Real world application.} This method is particularly valuable for efficient variable selection in least squares problems using QR decomposition.
+At each step, a column of the data matrix $\bA$ is removed, and an $F$-test is performed to assess the significance of the corresponding variable.
+Variables that are statistically insignificant are removed, leading to a simpler and more interpretable model \citep{lu2021rigorous}.